 Leaves taste like firmly textured watercress and are excellent to nibble on, tear into salads, or dip into batter and fry.
 Don't remove too many because fewer leaves may delay rhizome harvest.

 |Wasabi 2 gal|

 Wasabia japonica 'Daruma.'
 This cultivar, 'Daruma', is the most readily available in the U.S. presently because of its relative ease of cultivation.
 Our wasabi plants are setting offshoots in their 2 gal containers and might be ready for harvest by fall 2017 under ideal conditions.
-As of February 2017, plants are beginning new growth including flowering stalks.
-Photo taken in summer 2016.
+As of June 2017, plants are fuller than photo, taken in summer 2016.
 Shipped in 2 gal containers with soil.